jillkuchman/bookstore/README.md

 and a simple custom block view.
 This site was built as an exercise in Drupal Interface development.

+A live version of this site can be found here: <a href="http://dev-adas-technical-books.pantheon.io/">http://dev-adas-technical-books.pantheon.io/</a>

 ###Usernames and Passwords
 DATABASE>>
 ```